Second microlocalization and Fredholm theory for the three-body problem: Second microlocalization

-As mentioned before, we will follow the general strategy laid out in \cite{AndrasSM}.
-Thus there will be a ``direct'' perspective as well as a ``converse'' perspective.
-The latter will be constructed from the three-cone algebra.
-We will explain both perspectives separately, and then at the end relate them via a blow-up.
-As we will see below, it will become obvious how (\ref{the OG second microlocalized algebra}) should be defined once this connection is established.
+As mentioned in the introduction, our construction will follow the philosophy laid out in \cite{AndrasSM}.
+Thus, there will be a `direct' perspective, as well as a `converse' perspective{\ep}much like what was done in \S \ref{subsection Vasy's second microlocalized calculus}.
+The converse perspective will be based on the conormal three-cone operators constructed in \S \ref{the conormal three-cone operators section}.
+We will explain second microlocalization from both the direct and converse perspectives, and then connect them via a blow-up at the end.
+It will become obvious how (\ref{the OG second microlocalized algebra}) should be defined once this connection is established.